Vocabulary LINCing Routine (SP)

 To conclude the professional development , I clarified any misunderstanding, had staff to walk me through the purpose of the tool and how to implement it with exceptional education students.

-rodslynb About 5 years ago
+rodslynb Almost 6 years ago

 -the lesson I wrote and taught to three groups of 6th grade students at Horatio Elementary School.
 I used the LDC Mini-Task format.

-cechols Over 5 years ago
+cechols About 6 years ago

 Planning and Feedback from Bonnie Palasak